 Tyler’s new album Wolf drops next week.
 It leaked, so you can probably find it on the Interweb, but for now, appreciate the strange greatness that is Tyler, The Creator.

-Okay, this smoke machine electronic R&B genre has got to be my favorite in the last few years, and Joel Compass takes it to new heights.
+Can I get another smoke machine electronic R&B singer?
+The genre has got to be my favorite in the last few years, and Joel Compass takes it to new heights.
 The obvious comparisons to the Weekndand Frank Ocean are there, but I think Compass holds a little stronger to traditional R&B lyricism.
-Feels less… high on Oxycotton.
+Which is interesting, because Compass was a beat making dj before he tried his turn at singing on one of his own tracks.

 We don’t have to talk about the video.
-Just watch it and be excited that the 19-year-old Compass has an EP coming out in June on Black Butter Records.
+Just watch it in amazement and be excited that Joel Compass has an EP coming out this summer.